philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 ![A photo of 2 feet on a capret writing "Welcome on board".
 We started using quality views at Murex to speed up onboarding.]({{site.url}}/imgs/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence/welcome-on-board.jpg)

 Some teams asked if my team and I could help them to onboard new team members.
-We had heard how [Colin Breck used Quality Views to tackle technical debt](https://www.infoq.com/presentations/quality-views-technical-debt/).
-We had the idea to use Quality Views in a workshop to get the whole team to discuss how to speed up onboarding.
+We had heard how [Colin Breck used Quality Views to tackle technical debt](https://www.infoq.com/presentations/quality-views-technical-debt/). **We had the idea to use Quality Views in a workshop to get the whole team to discuss how to speed up onboarding**.

 > I think the most valuable aspects of employing quality views are in the discussions that take place in forming the quality dimensions, evaluating the various components, and prioritizing the work.
 (Colin Breck - [Reflections on Using Quality Views](https://blog.colinbreck.com/reflections-on-using-quality-views/))

-Our goal was to trigger onboarding discussions between developers and non-technical stakeholders.
-It should lead to knowledge-sharing or onboarding-time-reduction actions being prioritized.
+**Our goal was to trigger onboarding discussions between developers and non-technical stakeholders.** It should lead to knowledge-sharing or onboarding-time-reduction actions being prioritized.

 To learn more about Quality Views, I highly recommend you to read these two posts from Colin Breck: